Climate of Bihar: Floods

 Bihar is India's most flood-prone state, with 76% of the population in northern Bihar living under the recurring threat of flood devastation.
 According to some historical data, 16.5% of the total flood-affected area in India is located in Bihar, while 22.1% of the flood-affected population in India lives in Bihar.
 About 68800 km2 out of a total geographical area of 94160 km2, comprising 73.06% of the state, is flood-affected.
-Floods in Bihar are a recurring disaster which on an annual basis destroys thousands of human lives, apart from livestock and assets worth millions.